 - Neutering - Spayed or neutered dogs are twice as likely to become obese due to a more sedentary lifestyle.
 (There are many important health reasons to have your pet spayed or neutered - just be careful to monitor your dog's weight.)

 Food plays a very important role in treating an overweight dog.
 Along with exercise, a low-fat and low-calorie food is essential in helping your dog lose weight and stay fit.
-Fiber is also a key ingredient since it helps your dog eat less while keeping her full.
-Once your dog has been overweight, she may be prone to weight gain and should have an ongoing weight-management plan based on good nutrition, exercise and regular check-ups and weigh-ins.
+Fiber is also a key ingredient since it helps your dog eat less while keeping his full.
+Once your dog has been overweight, he may be prone to weight gain and should have an ongoing weight-management plan based on good nutrition, exercise and regular check-ups and weigh-ins.
 For an accurate diagnosis and treatment options, always consult your veterinarian.